Despite the remarkable similarities between Wegovy and Ozempic, there are key differences between the two drugs.

 Why do people take Wegovy or Ozempic?

-Wegovy is approved for the treatment of obesity for weight loss and chronic weight management.
-Wegovy may lower blood sugar levels and improve A1C, but it is not a diabetes medication.
+Wegovy is designated for the treatment of obesity, including weight loss and chronic weight management.
+Although it may lower blood sugar levels and improve A1c, Wegovy is not classified as a diabetes medication.

-Wegovy is approved for chronic weight management in people 12 years and older.
-To qualify for Wegovy, the adolescent must have a BMI at or above the 95 percentile for their age and sex.
+It’s approved for use in people ages 12 and older, with adolescents needing to have a BMI at or above the 95th percentile for their age and sex.

-Ozempic is only FDA-approved for adults with type 2 diabetes.
-While many people lose weight while taking Ozempic, it is not approved by the FDA as a weight loss drug.
+Ozempic, on the other hand, is approved only for adults with type 2 diabetes.
+While it may incidentally promote weight loss, it does not have FDA approval as a weight-loss drug.

 How are Wegovy and Ozempic similar?